LESSEN-Project/mirrortest/README.md

 Once set up, this GitHub Action will push all branches and tags to the LESSEN organization’s copy whenever you push changes to your repository.

 **Important**: The mirroring process will keep the organization’s repository private, so only you and other authorized team members can view your unpublished work.

 ---

-## Pros and Cons of Each Option

-### **Option 1: Transfer the Repository**
-**Pros**:
-   - Simple, one-time setup.
-   - No additional maintenance.
-   - Centralizes all repository management under the organization.

-**Cons**:
-   - Full ownership is transferred to the organization, limiting control.
-   - Access management requires organization admin involvement.

-### **Option 2: Mirror the Repository**
-**Pros**:
-   - Maintains independent ownership of the original repository.
-   - Automated synchronization on every `git push`.
-   - Retains flexibility for ongoing development.

-**Cons**:
-   - Requires initial setup of SSH keys and GitHub Action configuration.
-   - Potential for configuration errors if SSH setup isn’t correct.
-   - Regular monitoring may be needed to ensure mirroring works as expected.

----